 Bacteria make all kinds of smells because they produce gases and byproducts as part of their lifecycle.
 A fart, for example, is a gas byproduct of our digestion, caused by bacteria.

 Testing your vaginal pH at home quickly, cheaply and easily

-Don’t do the vaginal pH test when you have your period, as you will be unable to read the results – the pH strip relies on you interpreting the colour it gives you, matching it to the key to determine pH.
+The pH strip relies on you interpreting the colour it gives you, matching it to the key on the packet to determine pH.

 Understanding your vaginal pH test results

 To read the results, you need to match the colour that the pH strip turns to the coloured key on the pH strip packet.